prabhakaran9397/blockchain-android/README.md

 # Pay - Blockchain Demo App
 A simple app to demonstrate blockchain.
-The app scans in the private network for the longest valid chain.
+The app scans the private network for the longest valid chain.

 Each transaction is mined as a block.